 Health Lottery Winners

-The Health Lottery has a guaranteed jackpot prize of £100,000 on offer every Saturday, with smaller variable jackpots up for grabs in the mid-week draw.
+The Health Lottery offers a jackpot of up to £100,000 on a Wednesday, Thursday and Saturday.
 When more than one ticket holder matches all five main numbers, the jackpot prize is shared equally between the winners.
 Here’s a look at some of the more memorable Health Lottery winners.

 Richard Frost, Yorkshire